Do cats like it when you sing?

 Before you conclude that your cat loves or hates your singing, try singing for it.

-That’s why you shouldn’t make a quick conclusion even before trying out.
+You shouldn’t make a quick conclusion before trying it out.

-Some cats love to see their masters sing and will even purr or come close to them.
-At the same time, others will run away or try to stop their master from singing.
+Some cats love to see their humans sing and will even purr or come close to them.
+But, at the same time, others will run away or try to stop their human from singing.

-This shows that every cat is unique and has a different response to humans’ singing.
+This shows that every cat is unique and responds differently to humans’ singing.
 In some cases, cats will even sing with their masters.

-If you have never sung to your cat and want to start singing for it, make sure, to begin with, a low tone sound.
+If you have never sung to your cat and want to start singing for it, begin with a low-tone sound.

-If the cat enjoys your singing, she will stay.
-But if she doesn’t, she may attempt stopping you or walking away from you.
+If the cat enjoys your singing, it will stay.
+But if it doesn’t, your cat may attempt to stop you or walk away from you.

 Try different songs and pitches to see which one your cat likes.